CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 Why most Canadian SMBs target IG1 first

-IG2 makes operational sense once a Canadian SMB crosses three thresholds: a vCISO relationship, mature centralized logging, and a documented annual pentest cadence.
+IG2 makes operational sense once a Canadian SMB crosses three thresholds: a vCISO relationship, centralized logging that somebody reads, and a documented annual penetration testing cadence.
 Below those thresholds, IG2 spend produces shelfware.
-Above them, it produces defensible audit evidence.
+Above them, it produces a defensible audit trail.

 IG3 is rarely the right scope below 500 users.
-The exception is a smaller business serving critical infrastructure or holding regulated data at scale, where contractual terms force the deeper safeguards regardless of headcount.
+The exception is a smaller business serving critical infrastructure or holding regulated data at scale, where contractual terms force the deeper Safeguards regardless of headcount.
+If you are unsure which tier your contracts actually oblige, have us read the security schedule with you.

 The 6 highest-impact CIS controls for Canadian SMBs